 Where is the line between aesthetics and gameplay?
 Who should be directing the animation in a game?
 Who owns each part of the animation pipeline after export?
 How can all disciplines work together better, to bring the best looking and feeling animation to their game?
 What are the expectations of animation?
 Of the player?
 What new technologies are available or coming online that can help animators excel at their jobs, and what challenges will those technologies bring?
 What is your best tip or trick that you think everyone needs to hear?
 What mistakes have you made that you think others can learn from?
 How can we all give and take feedback better, from all disciplines?

-In addition, this roundtable discussion will focus on helping newcomers by dedicating the last part of each session to them, encouraging questions to help them get started (or jump-started!) in their animation careers.
+In addition, this roundtable discussion focuses on helping newcomers by dedicating the last part of each session to them, encouraging questions to help them get started (or jump-started!) in their animation careers.